9 kooky things about renting in the Netherlands

 8. Scammers

-In an ideal world, everyone would be honest, decent, and not try to scam you.
-Unfortunately, there are those out there who try to take advantage of your desperate need for a Dutch house (thanks housing crisis).
+In an ideal world, everyone would be honest, and decent, and not try to scam you.
+Unfortunately, there are those out there who try to take advantage of your desperate need for a Dutch house (thanks, housing crisis).

 Rental scammers are especially common in the Netherlands.
 There are scammers hiding in every nook and cranny of Facebook rental listings but paid websites like Kamernet and Pararius also aren’t immune.